octoxalis/contextual-css/examples/tutorial/tutorial.md

 ```html
 </p class="paragraph">
 ```
-is used to close the `paragraph` class tag: it is **mandatory** for the stack processing.
-The `<!-- class closing -->` comment is there to remind it.
+is used to close the `paragraph` class tag.
+However, most of the time, it is not **mandatory** for the stack processing.

 ## Universal and root selectors
 The `<*>` tag, not defined in the HTML5 standard, is used to emulate the behavior of the universal CSS selector.
 It can be nested inside any tag (see line 15 in `html.context.html` file).

 In the same way, the root selector tag can be set as a `<:root></:root>` pair.
-However it's better to put all root statements insi the html tag.

-**This universal selector-tag should be avoid as much as possible because it goes against the direct parent-child relationship between the elements of the HTML structure enforced by Contextual-CSS**.
+**This universal selector-tag should be avoid as much as possible because it goes against the direct parent-child relationship between the elements of the HTML structure enforced by Contextual-CSS.
+It's much better to put all root statements inside the `html` tag.**.

 ## HTML structure

 **Contextual-CSS** is driven by the HTML structure of a page (or fragment).
-But a single HTML block can't express all the possible states of the contained tags.
+But a single HTML block can't express all contained tags possible states.
 Therefore, it is sometimes necessary to duplicate a block to insert variations of the basic ruleset declarations.<br/>
 For instance, in the `body.context.html` file, line 25, there is one variant (denoted by an HTML comment) of the basic `<a>` block:

 ```html